Key points about your child's doctor and practice nurse

 - in the early years you and your child will need lots of help and advice about sickness and keeping healthy

-Should I enrol my child with a general practice?
+Enrol your child with a general practice

 In the early years, you and your child will need lots of help and advice about sickness and keeping healthy.

 It's important to enrol your child with a general practice at birth or as soon as possible after that.
-The doctor and practice nurse will want to get to know you and your child and give you the help you need - including the first immunisations when your child is 6 weeks old.
+The doctor and practice nurse will want to get to know you and your child and give you the help you need - including the first vaccinations when your child is 6 weeks old.

 It’s easy to enrol and costs nothing.
 Once your child is enrolled, visits to general practice and after-hours services are usually free until your child is 14 years old.